 ] Good to know

 - This service works for CERN computer accounts only.

 - The access will only work if the CERN Library has a subscription to the resource.
-Please check the availability on the CERN Document Server or in our online resources.
+Please check the availability in the CERN Library Catalogue or in our online resources.

 - Please note that URLs prefixed with EzProxy work whether you are located at CERN or accessing remotely.